 Methods of Stones Quarrying

-The method used for quarrying of stones depends upon on the types of stones its intended use and the type of its geological formation.
+The method used for quarrying of stones depends upon the types of stones its intended use and the type of its geological formation.
 For Example, when the rock formation consists of horizontal layers at shallow depth, we may be able to easily quarry them in layers.
-In other Words, If the stone is one whole crystalline mass, we have may ballast them with explosives.
+In other words, If the stone is one whole crystalline mass, we have may ballast them with explosives.

 The method to be used for regular building blocks will be different from that used to produce stone ballast.
 We can easily methods of quarrying into the following three groups.

 - Quarrying with hand tools

 Let us understand this one by one in this article